DominickVale/ecorp-ctf-challenge/README.md

 **Theme**: An evil corporation (Neurotap) is an emerging corporation that produces brain-machine interfaces boasting about privacy, security and clients well-being on top of everything else.
     But word got out that they run malware on their Neurotap implants, stealing data by deciphering sensory inputs and accessing sensitive data, along with manipulating their victims' thoughts to convince everyone they know to buy a Neurotap too.
 They must be stopped before they "infect" too many people...
-Also, our intel says that they have an entire c2 dashboard exposed on their clearnet website and that they rushed it!
+    Our intel says that they have an entire c2 dashboard exposed on their clearnet website and they had recently started migrating back-end architecture.
+If we're lucky, they might've rushed things and made some mistakes!

 **Tags**: reconnaissance, graphql, enumeration, robots.txt, malicious link, minified source code inspection